opnfv/daisy/docs/release/installation/installation_guide.rst

 - git clone https://gerrit.opnfv.org/gerrit/daisy

-To get stable Euphrates release, you can use the following command:
+To get stable Fraser release, you can use the following command:

-- git checkout euphrates.1.0
+- git checkout opnfv.6.0

 Setup Requirements